AgentLee/ScavengAR-Hunt/README.md

 Removed `PlayerStats.cs` completely.
 Too much to fiddle around, resorting to `PlayerPrefs` instead.
 Scores get updated to the server whenever the player beats their own score.

+**Bugs**
+- Can't see high scores if player beats it
+- You need to restart the app

 ## Resources
 - [Unity 2017.3](https://unity3d.com/)
 - [Vuforia](https://www.vuforia.com/)